Skip to main content

 stdout.writeln('\n');

-The stream delivers reasoning deltas incrementally through ChatResult.thinking, so you can render a live “thought bubble” while the model is working.
-Each chunk may include text output, thinking, or both.
+The stream delivers reasoning deltas incrementally through chunk.thinking, so you can render a live “thought bubble” while the model is working.
+Each chunk may include text output (chunk.output), thinking (chunk.thinking), or both.

 Examples